simonbs/CharlesTVDB/README.md

 You can load an image by calling `-loadImage:` on the artwork.
 If the image is already loaded, it won't be loaded again.
 Instead, the completion block will be called immediately.

 The `isLoaded` property tells if the image is already loaded or not.

+### Demo Projects

+The two demo projects that are in this repository are very boring and are in no way complete.
+I will make some more interesting examples when I get some more time.
+However, the above description should give you plenty information on how to use CharlesTVDB.

 ### Credits